Country Guides

 Boundless as the Employer of Record Netherlands files all pertinent taxes and contributions to the employee insurance agency as they relate to the compliant employment of an individual in The Netherlands.

-We carefully choose employment lawyers or advisories to partner with in each country we operate in, including The Netherlands.
-They ensure Dutch employment contracts, and any other relevant documents required for new employees comply with the local jurisdiction.
-We have thorough discussions on specific norms such as payroll services, social protection, data protection, notice period or work-from-home regulations.
-Whenever a potentially sensitive issue arises in The Netherlands, our internal team contacts the relevant firm to ensure all steps are taken to resolve it promptly.
+Boundless partners with employment lawyers and advisers in each country we operate in, including the Netherlands.
+They ensure employment contracts and onboarding documents comply with the local jurisdiction.
+We hold detailed discussions on specific norms such as payroll, social protection, data protection, notice periods, and work-from-home regulations.
+When a sensitive issue arises, our internal team engages the relevant firm promptly.

 The company remains responsible and informs employees of the day-to-day management of the people and teams that are employed through Boundless, including any disciplinary or performance issues.